Olger Merkaj

-Olger Merkaj (born 23 July 1997) is an Albanian professional footballer who plays as a right winger or forward for Italian Serie D club Vado.
+Olger Merkaj (born 23 July 1997) is an Albanian professional footballer who plays as a right winger or forward for Italian Serie D club Castellanzese.

 Club career

 Early life and youth career

 Merkaj was born in Vlorë, Albania and moved to Italy aged 8.
 He started his youth career at Sampdoria in 2012.

 Tuttocuoio

 On 26 June 2016 Merkaj was loaned to Lega Pro side Tuttocuoio.
 He made it his club debut on 31 July 2016 in the 2015–16 Coppa Italia match against Casertana coming on as a substitute in the 83rd minute in place of Irakli Shekiladze.

 Chieri

 On 2 December 2017 Casale announced that Merkaj moved to fellow Serie D side Chieri.
 Four days later Merkaj debuted for Chieri with a goal in the Coppa Italia Serie D 3 round against Unione Sanremo.
 Merkaj's goal came in the 31st minute, 4 minutes after the opening goal of the match scored by Unione Sanremo and served to end the match in the 1–1, where then advanced in the penalty shoot-out where Merkaj's side was defeated 4–2.